hadley/adv-r/Computing-on-the-language.md

 library(x, character.only = TRUE)
 ```

 Using an argument to change the behaviour of another argument is not a great idea because it means you must completely and carefully read all of the function arguments to understand what one function argument means.
-You can't understand the effect of each argument in isolation, and it's much harder to read the function and reason about it.
+You can't understand the effect of each argument in isolation, and hence it's harder to reason about the results of a function call.

 There are a number of other R functions that use `substitute()` and `deparse()` in this way: `ls()`, `rm()`, `data()`, `demo()`, `example()`, `vignette()`.
 These all use non-standard evaluation and then have a special ways of enforcing the usual rules.
 To me, eliminating two quotes is not worth the cognitive cost of non-standard evaluation, and I don't recommend you use `substitute()` for this purpose.